 Salsa Rangefinder Deore 27.5+

-The Deore 27.5+ model is the cheaper of the two Rangefinders, but not much less capable.
-This bargain of a hardtail bike rolls on massive 2.8″ wide WTB Ranger Comp tires and offers a dropper post for just over $1,000.
+The Deore 27.5+ model has a list of features that are impressive for this price range, and will give you confidence and comfort on new terrain.
+This bargain of a hardtail bike rolls on massive 2.8″ wide Maxxis Rekon tires and offers a dropper post for just over $1,000.

-As the name of the bike tells you, this Salsa Rangefinder sports a 1×10 Shimano Deore drivetrain.
-In addition to that, it comes with Shimano’s MT201 hydraulic disc brakes.
+This Salsa Rangefinder sports a 1×10 Shimano Deore drivetrain with a massive 11-46t cassette.
+In addition to that, it comes with Shimano’s MT200 hydraulic disc brakes.
 The combination is an excellent choice for more technical trails, climbs, and descents.

-Even at this price, Salsa offers a dropper post and the 6061-T6 aluminum frame features internal cable routing for the dropper, shifters, and brakes.
+Even at this price, Salsa offers a dropper post and the Rangefinder Aluminum frame features internal cable routing for the dropper, shifters, and brakes.